atgreen/red-light-green-light/README.md

 - Each deployable artifact is given a Player ID.
 The Player ID is what flows down the pipeline along with the various build/deploy artifacts.
-They would be attached as artifact metadata.
+They would be attached as artefact metadata.

 ```
 $ ID=$(rlgl start)